wohugb/gm/docs/Streams.md

     .pipe(writeStream);
     ```

-???+ note "combine the two for true streaming image processing"
+???+ info "combine the two for true streaming image processing"

     ```js
     // combine the two for true streaming image processing